FGCU-Byte-Squad/FGCU-Art-Gallery/README.md

 ## Installation Guide

+You can download the packaged version of our project under "Releases" on the rightmost side of the page.
+The version to download is v0.0.3.

+#### -- Manual Installation of Project Dependencies --

 To install React, please refer to this website: [React](https://react.dev/learn/creating-a-react-app) </br>
 To install the Dataverse database, please refer to this website: [Dataverse](https://guides.dataverse.org/en/latest/installation/index.html) </br>
 To install Dataverse using Docker, please refer to this website: [Dataverse Docker Download](https://guides.dataverse.org/en/latest/container/running/index.html)